electricjones/electricjones.github.io/_posts/2024-04-03-kadoo-data.md

 1. Express relationships well.
 Build a graph so that multiple resources are connected.
 2. Allow for precise querying and updating (get exactly what you want).
 3. Have multiple entry points to any relationship graph (start your search anywhere and walk the graph).
-4. Have easily sharable and expressable ids for use in busy in-person settings.
+4. Have easily shareable and expressible ids for use in busy in-person settings.
 5. Be fit for data exchange standards.
 {: .article_paragraph }